Internicola/Awesome_TLC_Jobs/index.md

 <br>
 </p>
 <h3> Client-Facing Product Manager </h3>
-<p>  <b> Short Description: </b> In essence, your role is to understand the needs of our clients, prototype solutions to their problems, develop a product roadmap, and then work with our development team to implement your vision.
+<p>  <strong> Short Description: </strong> In essence, your role is to understand the needs of our clients, prototype solutions to their problems, develop a product roadmap, and then work with our development team to implement your vision.
  </p>

 **Your Day to Day**